telerik/winforms-docs/knowledge-base/propertygrid-bestfit-options.md

 ## Description
-An example showing how to give the PropertyGrid's Label column more width than the Value column.
-By default, the PropertyGrid will use equal spacing for both sides.
-When the SelectedObject model has long property names or values, it may be desired to have one side wider than the other.
+An example showing how to give the PropertyGrid's Label column more width to show longer property names.
+By default, the PropertyGrid will use equal spacing for both sides, which may trim the end of a long property name.

 ## Solution

 The RadPropertyGrid has a `BestFit` method that, by default, provides equal spacing to both the Label and the Value columns.
 The `BestFit` method has one overload that takes a **PropertyGridBestFitMode** parameter that allows you to choose a side to best fit; **MaximizeLabelColumnVisibility** and **MaximizeValueColumnVisibility**.

-The example below has boolean properties with long property names, these names will be trimmed if the PropertyGrid isn't wide enough and the Label & Value columns are equally spaced.
+The example below has boolean properties with long property names, these names will be trimmed if the PropertyGrid's Label & Value columns are equally spaced.
+Since the editor control for a bool (CheckBox) requires very little width, you may want the Label side to be wider.

-Since the editor control for a bool (CheckBox) requires very little width, you may want the Label side to have more space.
 Let's use the following example `UserOptions` model for the RadPropertyGrid's `SelectedObject` property:

 ```c#
 public class UserOptions